-Solnit’s elegant remapping of the serpentine lines of the MTA subway system seems a new take on the chorographic form of mapping of the community, and foregrounds a community that is all too often silenced in maps: Solnit invited her students at Columbia University to imagine what their own relation to place would be in a city whose streets were named after women, and seeks to redefine the community by replacing the names of stops on the subway system.
-If the new image of a pinked public transit features Carole King, Dorothy Day in Staten Island, Hannah Arendt, Susan Sontag, Toni Morrison, and Rosa Luxembourg in lower Manhattan, in a celebratory reclaiming of that landscape, its trick lacks the immediate poignancy in its redress of the map in toto and in its inversion of space as a land of make-believe, not to mention its unclear engagement with actual spatial inequalities.
-But the point isn’t a cartographical precision, to be sure, so much as a broad-brush- strokes provocation revising the historical imbalance of the city’s gendered space, and the multiple polysemic sort of narratives it might occasion.
+While Solnit’s elegant remapping of the serpentine lines of the MTA subway system has been criticized by cartographers as using texts as its primary mode of communication, the re-use of the transit map offers a chorographic form of mapping of the community to the viewer that affirms a new sense of hidden, alternate community.
+It seems a vision of the future.
+The map, after all, foregrounds a community that is all too often silenced in maps, renaming each and every subway station to suggest the female presence in the city across time that has been unwritten out of the public spaces of the city that are named overwhelmingly after men.
+As an exercise in remapping of urban space, while teaching class as she compiled Non-Stop Metropolis, Solnit invited students at Columbia University to imagine what their own relation to place would be in a city whose streets were named after women, and seeks to redefine the community by replacing the names of stops on the subway system.
+If the new image of a pinked public transit features Carole King, Dorothy Day in Staten Island, Hannah Arendt, Susan Sontag, Toni Morrison, and Rosa Luxembourg in lower Manhattan, in a celebratory reclaiming of that landscape, its trick lacks the immediate poignancy in its redress of the map in toto and in its inversion of space as a land of make-believe.

 Rebecca Solnit/Molly Roy, “City of Women” (lowerManhattan, Staten Island, and Brooklyn)

-Despite the breadth of the counter-roster of unremembered figures, from Sojourner Trut to Elaine de Kooning and Joan Mitchel to Beyoncé and Lady Gaga to Susan B. Anthony to Twyla Tharp to Janet Yellen, who lend their names to the celebration of the rich cultural vitality of the flat, pink-hued landscape, there is a wistful undertone to the reminder of just how far this landscape is from our life, if there is the injunction to hold it present in our minds all the better to orient ourselves.
-The city embraces them all, and we can imagine coming into contact with them on the map in any commute route.
+Rather than the situated reading I felt before the BART map, the canvas that Solnit invites us to examine is indeed far more spacious, and more broad.
+Despite the breadth of the counter-roster of unremembered figures, from Sojourner Trut to Elaine de Kooning and Joan Mitchel to Beyoncé and Lady Gaga to Susan B. Anthony to Twyla Tharp to Janet Yellen, who fill the celebration of the female in the flat, pink-hued landscape, with its wistful reminder of just how far this landscape is from lived experience, the sense of presence it creates seems a powerful injunction to keep it present in our minds all the better to orient ourselves to the world.
+The city embraces Whitmanesque multitudes, and we can imagine coming into contact with them in any commute route.